SS Principessa Mafalda: Aftermath

 An investigation by the Italian Navy Board began immediately following the tragedy.
-It determined that a joint in the propeller casing was to blame for the accident and it ordered that propeller shafts on all Italian-registered vessels be fitted with devices designed to avoid such accidents.
-It also determined that six lifeboats located on the stern could not be used because of poor placement.
-Issues of the vessel's age, inadequate maintenance, and the problematic actions of the crew were not investigated.
-However, the NGI was ordered to pay heavy compensation to the families of victims.
+It determined that a joint in the propeller casing was to blame for the accident.
+It ordered propeller shafts on all Italian-registered vessels to be fitted with devices designed to avoid such accidents.
+It also determined that six lifeboats on the stern could not be used because of poor placement.
+Issues of the vessel's age, inadequate maintenance, and the crew's actions were not investigated.
+However, the NGI was ordered to compensate the victims' families heavily.

-A 2012 analysis discovered that while the number of casualties among steerage passengers was indeed high, more first-class passengers died (51.8%) than did steerage class passengers (27.8%).
+A 2012 analysis discovered that while the number of casualties among steerage passengers was indeed high, a greater proportion of first-class passengers died (51.8%) than of steerage-class passengers (27.8%).
+The survival rate of men (74.1 %) and women (73.3 %) was almost identical.